-When I read about flights like Prabir Mehta’s, I can’t help but exclaim: airline alliances!
+When I read about flights like Prabir Mehta’s and OneWorld airline alliance, I can’t help but exclaim: airline alliances!
 Curse you, airline alliances!

 You might do the same when you read about his flight from Atlanta to Bombay via Amman, Jordan.
 They were tickets by US Airways and Royal Jordanian, both of whom belong to the OneWorld airline alliance.
 Mehta had booked them using his frequent flier miles.